 - Service delivery is essential in foreign investigations, so it is best to look into average turnaround times and get commitments from your chosen firm for delivery in advance.

 - Ask for references as you would from your potential employees.

 Like any aspect of corporate conduct, background screening has its challenges, but that is not to say that they are impossible to deal with.
-By default, proper planning, research, and local knowledge can help your organisation navigate the cultural barriers to successfully run services overseas.
-The more you invest in sourcing morally correct corporate conduct, the more you can expect to be rewarded with a catalytic action to grow and expand your organisation.
+By default, proper planning, research, and local knowledge can help your organization navigate the cultural barriers to successfully run services overseas.
+The more you invest in sourcing morally correct corporate conduct, the more you can expect to be rewarded with a catalytic action to grow and expand your organization.

 Don’t leave hiring to chance.
 Take a proactive stance with the highest level of background screening as a part of your essential corporate strategy.
-Contact us today to learn more about our full range of services to help your organisation stay protected.
+Contact us today to learn more about our full range of services to help your organization stay protected.

 Who is CRI® Group?

 Based in London, CRI® Group works with companies across the Americas, Europe, Africa, Middle East and Asia-Pacific as a one-stop international Risk Management, Employee Background Screening, Business Intelligence, TPRM, Due Diligence, Compliance Solutions and other professional Investigative Research solutions provider.
 We have the largest proprietary network of background-screening analysts and investigators across the Middle East and Asia.
 Our global presence ensures that no matter how international your operations are, we have the network needed to provide you with all you need, wherever you happen to be.
 CRI® Group also holds BS 102000:2013 and BS 7858:2012 Certifications, is an HRO certified provider and partner with Oracle.